Explore monolayers and layered materials with reusable structures and calculations.

 Want to repeat the calculation on another monolayer?
 Use the phonon route below.
 For 2D systems, inspect the supercell and vacuum settings rather than accepting bulk defaults.

 Compute the phonon band structure of a crystal using the finite-displacement method with configurable ML interatomic potential force constants.
 Upload a CIF file and receive a phonon dispersion plot (PNG) showing vibrational frequencies along high-symmetry paths in the Brillouin zone.
-Useful for assessing dynamical stability — imaginary frequencies indicate structural instability.
+Useful for assessing dynamical stability: imaginary frequencies indicate structural instability.
+Rejects CIFs with overlapping atoms unless is set.

 Monolayer and few-layer CIFs